athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Rogue.md

 ## Master TricksLevel 13

-You’ve mastered a rogue’s fighting moves.
+You've mastered a rogue's fighting moves.
 Your proficiency ranks increase to master for all simple weapons, martial weapons, and unarmed attacks.

 ## Double DebilitationLevel 15